COAGADEX Replaces Exactly What’s Missing—Factor X

 - Talk with your doctor to find what is best for you.

-Routine: COAGADEX is given at regular times as directed by your doctor to help prevent bleeds.
-For example, some patients take it 2 times a week.
+Routine (prophylaxis): COAGADEX is given on a regular schedule as directed by your doctor to help prevent bleeds.
+For example, some patients take COAGADEX 2 times a week.

 - Usually taken at home.

-- Factor X levels are kept at near normal levels all the time to help prevent bleeding before it happens.
+- Factor X levels are kept at near normal levels between doses to prevent bleeding before it happens.

-- Factor X levels should be monitored by your doctor and doses should be adjusted accordingly.
+- Factor X levels should be monitored by your doctor and doses should be adjusted as needed.

 - Often given in a hospital or clinic.